tiwariabhishek975/tiwariabhishek975/README.md

 # Hi there, I'm [Abhishek Tiwari (tiwariabhishek975)]! 👋

-👨‍💻 I'm a passionate [Software Developer] from [Varanasi].
+👨‍💻 I'm a passionate [Software Developer] from [Noida].

-🌱 I’m currently Pursuing My Masters in [MCA] I’m currently learning[Python & PHP]
+🌱 I’m Recently Completed My Masters in [MCA] I’m currently learning[Python & PHP]

 💼 I’m open to collaboration on [I'm a passionate software developer from Varanasi].